markfinger/babel-plugin-hot-swap-declarative-module/README.md

 # babel-plugin-hot-swap-declarative-modules

-A babel plugin that performs a structural scan of the module root and injects `module.hot.accept();`, if the structure is purely declarative.
+A babel plugin that enables hot swaps for modules with declarative structures by injecting `module.hot.accept()` calls.

 Unlike `react-hot-loader` or `react-transform-hmr`, this plugin does not aim to transition state between hot swaps.
 Instead, it aims to enable hot swaps for a